 2. Trinidad Moruga Scorpion

-Less than 200,000 SHU shy of the world record, the Moruga Scorpion is handily one of the hottest peppers in the world at 2,000,000 SHU.
-It’s also a notable native from the islands of Trinidad and Tobago.
+Less than 200,000 SHU shy of the world record, the Moruga Scorpion is one of the hottest peppers in the world at 2,000,000 SHU.
+It’s also a native of the islands of Trinidad and Tobago.

 1. Carolina Reaper